xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 <div class="null">
 #### Recording data
 Each piece of furniture and its relative position were stored in a JSON object.
 When a client would go to print the cut sheet, the data object would be iterated through, generating the printable list of parts.

+The process wasn't as seamless as I had wanted.
+PDF libraries like [jsPDF](https://github.com/MrRio/jsPDF) didn't offer enough functionality to automatically create the PDF.
+Luckily, the application was used by cohort of users who knew the workflow beforehand, so the friction of having to save a PDF from a browser print window was an annoyance instead of a deal breaker.
 </div>

 </section>